-Taking a day trip from Valletta to Rabat is a very popular option for many visitors to the island due to the very close proximity between the two locations.
-Seeing Rabat and Mdina in one day is also very doable if you’re short on time since neither are particularly big and are easy to walk around on foot.
-However if you want to explore all that this incredible archaeological treasure trove has to offer at a more leisurely pace I would definitely recommend spending 2 days in Rabat, Malta.
+Taking a day trip from Valletta to Rabat is a very popular option for many visitors.
+Seeing Rabat and Mdina in one day is also very doable if you’re short on time since neither are particularly big.
+However, if you want to explore all that this incredible archaeological treasure trove has to offer at a more leisurely pace, I would recommend spending 2 days in Rabat, Malta.

-The attractions in Rabat are very close to one another and if you happen to visit Rabat when it’s raining then you’re in luck because there are plenty of catacombs, churches, and museums to visit.
-Unfortunately sites such as the Abbatija Tad-Dejr and St Agatha’s Crypt were closed when we visited in March but we still managed to create a full 2 day itinerary.
+The attractions in Rabat are very close to one another.
+If you happen to visit Rabat when it’s raining then you’re in luck because there are plenty of catacombs, churches, and museums to visit.
+Unfortunately sites such as the Abbatija Tad-Dejr and St Agatha’s Crypt were closed when we visited in March but we still managed to create a good 2 days in Rabat itinerary.

-One of the top free things to do in Rabat, Malta is to visit the St Cataldus Catacombs.
-These catacombs are much smaller than others but they’re a very unique archaeological site in Rabat to visit and should take no more than 20 minutes to walk around.
+One of the top free things to do in Rabat is to visit the St Cataldus Catacombs.
+These catacombs are much smaller than others but they’re a very unique archaeological site in Rabat to visit.
+They should take no more than 20 minutes to walk around too.
 The catacombs are located under St Cataldus Church which is dedicated to an obscure Irish saint.

 Entry is free and you’ll be given a quick introduction by a lovely local lady who will also give you a pamphlet with more information about the catacombs.
 They date back to the 2nd century and offer visitors the chance to look at one of the finest examples of an agape table which would have been used by early Christians during funerary rituals.